 Did you know that it’s possible to drive to the bottom of the Grand Canyon in a truck camper or a Jeep?
-We didn’t know such a thing was possible until about six months ago when we first heard about Diamond Creek Road, a little-known, scenic 4×4 track in the Hualapai Indian Reservation.
-We first heard about Diamond Creek Road when Nissan and Hellwig announced a media day trip on the road as part of the 2017 Overland Expo West festivities.
+It’s true.
+Located on the Hualapai Indian Reservation, we first heard about 4×4 road when Nissan and Hellwig announced a media day trip on the road as part of the 2017 Overland Expo West festivities.
 We weren’t able to make it due to other commitments, but we were determined to tackle this drive before year’s end.
 Happily, we were able to complete it and camp at the bottom a few weeks ago with a couple of friends, Alex and Julie Blasingame, in our truck campers.
 What’s great about Diamond Creek Road, is that it isn’t particularly long nor is it that difficult (unless you attempt to tackle it during the summer monsoons when flooding and wash outs can be a significant problem).
 Airing down your tires isn’t necessary either due to frequent grading and the short, 22-mile-long distance to the bottom of the canyon.

 Finding Diamond Creek Road is pretty easy.
 The drive begins in Peach Springs, Arizona off historic Route 66.
 A permit is required to drive on the road and camp along the Colorado River.
 Permits are obtained at the Peach Springs Lodge, conveniently located across the street from the start of the road, which also bears the designation Indian Reservation Route 6.
 The price to camp overnight for two adults is $54 ($26.75 per person plus tax).
 Some may balk at the cost, but when you consider the incredibly scenic destination, the excellent condition of the road, and the cleanliness of the camping facilities, the cost is well worth it.
 Unlike camping at U.S. national parks, a reservation to camp at the bottom of Diamond Creek Road isn’t necessary nor is it required.
 The permit covers everything.
 When we camped there a few weeks ago, we were the only people there and this was on a Friday night.
 It was pretty cool.